 I know several tax accountants who right about now are ready to stop moving decimal points.
 I know for sure I could not do what these tax preparers do.
 Day in and day out they have been dealing with numbers, percentages, and decimal points until they see them in their sleep (what sleep?).

-They say the President’s picture changes with time from when he takes office to when he ends his stay.
+They say the President ages with time from when he takes office to when he ends his stay.
 This is true with tax preparers as well.
 I can see it on the faces of my friends in that business from January to today.
 They are tired, withdrawn, and “sucking it up” for the stretch run to midnight tonight.
 Some have pulled their hair out until they have only one bang left on top of their head (better write off the Rogaine).

-The tax laws changed again this year too so they have had to undergo additional training to keep up with everything out there including a late form distribution by the Government which backed up everyone to start with.
-April 15 maybe the deadline for most Americans, but there have been other deadlines that these people have to meet as well for business owners, farmers and so forth.
+Some tax laws changed again this year too so they had to undergo additional training to keep up with everything out there.
+April 18 (normally April 15) maybe the deadline for most Americans this year, but there have been other deadlines that these people have had meet as well for business owners, farmers and so forth.

 So hopefully, you won’t be one of the procrastinators who decide to show up at a tax preparer’s office today hoping to get your return done.
 They have enough pressure on them already without that happening.
 If so, there is also an extension they can file for you.

-Speaking of extension, they will all need an extended vacation when all the tax dust settles.
+Speaking of extension, they will all need an extension of their vacation when all the tax dust settles.